Are you eligible?

 Plant your tree at the address indicated on the purchase form.

-Ensure that the tree will not be planted on the city’s right-of-way.
-You can visualize the limits of your property on the online service https://appli.mern.gouv.qc.ca/infolot/, or find out from your borough/municipality.
+Make sure that the tree is not planted on the city’s right-of-way.
+You can view your property lines using the online service at https://appli.mern.gouv.qc.ca/infolot/ or by asking your borough/municipality.

-Contact Info-excavation (free service) to find out where to plant your tree without damaging underground utilities at 1-800-ON-EXCAVE (1-800-663-9228) or https://www.info-ex.com/en/planting-trees/ This service locates all underground utilities of member companies (electricity, telephone, natural gas, cable and other).
+Contact Info-excavation (free service) to find out where to plant your tree without damaging underground utilities at 1-800-ON-EXCAVE (1-800-663-9228) or https://www.info-ex.com/en/planting-trees/ This service locates all underground utilities of member companies (electrical, telephone and natural gas lines, cables, etc.).

-Accept verification rounds to ensure the presence of the tree and its state of health.
-Inspections by the eco-districts and by an external firm mandated by the City of Montreal may take place up to 2 times.
+Accept that someone will come by to make sure that the tree is in the correct location and check its health.
+Inspections by the Éco-quartiers and by an external firm mandated by the City of Montreal may take place up to two times.

-Comply with the regulations in effect in your borough/municipality concerning the planting of trees.
+Comply with the regulations in effect in your borough/municipality regarding tree planting.

 pyrus 4 dans 1 poirier 4 dans 1 fleurs 4 in 1 Pear tree flowers

-These very attractive prices are possible thanks to the financial contributions from the cities of Montreal, Côte-Saint-Luc, Kikrland, Pincourt and the Government of Canada via the 2 billion trees program which cover part of the cost of the trees.
-Meanwhile, residents of another city on the island of Montréal can purchase trees at $85 for regular trees, $100 for fruit trees, $110 for conifers and $125 for exceptional trees.
+These great prices are made possible thanks to financial contributions from the cities of Montreal, Côte-Saint-Luc, Kirkland and Pincourt, as well as the Government of Canada via the 2 Billion Trees program, which cover part of the cost of the trees.
+Residents of other cities on the Island of Montreal can purchase regular trees for $85, fruit trees for $100, conifers for $110 and exceptional trees for $125.

-A verification tour takes place every year to ensure that the trees are planted in the designated location and that they are in a good state of health.
-It is also an opportunity to have a follow-up for your tree and to get maintenance tips.
+An inspection takes place every year to ensure that the trees are planted in the designated location and that they are healthy.
+This also provides the opportunity for a follow-up on your tree and care tips.

 Our trees

-The fruit trees that are offered as part of the A Tree for My Neighbourhood campaign are 3 to 5 years old.
-Therefore, many of them will be able to produce fruits in the near future (within 1 to 2 years depending on the species and variety).
-Our fruit trees measure, on average, between 1.25 m and 2 m in height when they are distributed.
-It can however happen that depending on the varieties and the years, they are larger than expected.
+The fruit trees that are available through the A Tree for My Neighbourhood campaign are between three and five years old.
+Many of them will produce fruit in the near future (within one to two years depending on the species and variety).
+On average, our fruit trees are between 1 and 2 meters tall when they are distributed.
+Occasionally, they are larger than expected.

-Important: Some fruit trees are not self-fertile, they need a tree of the same species in the neighbourhood.
-You can consult the tree sheets to find out the fertility of the chosen tree.
+Important: Some fruit trees are not self-pollinating and need another tree of the same species in the neighbourhood to produce fruit.
+You can consult the Tree Info Sheets to learn about pollination requirements for certain trees.

-The deciduous trees (regular and some exceptional trees) are 3 to 5 years old and measure, on average, between 1.50 m and 3 m in height when they are distributed.
-It can however happen that depending on the varieties and the years, they are larger than expected.
-The height, width and bearing of the trees at maturity are indicated in each description sheet.
+Our deciduous trees (regular and some exceptional trees) are three to five years old and are typically between 1 and 3 meters tall when they are distributed.
+Occasionally, they are larger than expected.
+The height, width and bearing of the trees at maturity is indicated on each of the Tree Info Sheets.

 *Approximate height at delivery